Robust Classification via a Single Diffusion Model: Methodology

-To estimate the diffusion loss in \cref{equation:diffusion_classifier} and \cref{equation:optimization_real} over the expectation of $\vect{\epsilon}$ and $t$, a common practice is to adopt the Monte Carlo sampling, which will lead to a high variance with few samples or high time complexity with many samples.
+\textbf{Accelerating diffusion classifier. } A common practice for estimating the diffusion loss in \cref{equation:diffusion_classifier} is to adopt the Monte Carlo sampling.
+However, this will lead to a high variance with few samples or high time complexity with many samples.
 To reduce the variance with affordable computational cost, we directly compute the expectation over $t$ instead of sampling $t$ as

 \cref{equation:monte_carlo_t} requires to calculate the noise prediction error for all timesteps.
 For $\vect{\epsilon}$, we still adopt Monte Carlo sampling, but we show that sampling only one $\vect{\epsilon}$ is sufficient to achieve good performance.
-Thus the diffusion classifier in \cref{equation:diffusion_classifier} needs $K\times T$ forward passes of the diffusion model, which is more computationally expensive than discriminative classifiers, as a major limitation of our method originated from diffusion models \cite{bao2022analytic_dpm}.
 We can further reduce the number of timesteps by systematic sampling that selects the timesteps at a uniform interval.
 Although it does not lead to an obvious drop in clean accuracy, it will significantly affect robust accuracy as shown in \cref{sec:4-5}, because the objective is no longer strongly correlated with log-likelihood after reducing the number of timesteps.

-Given the above techniques, the overall algorithm of RDC is outlined in \cref{algorithm}.
+With this technique, the diffusion classifier requires $K\times T$ NFEs (Number of Function Evaluations), which limits its applicability to large datasets.
+It is because current diffusion models are designed for image generation tasks.
+They can only provide noise prediction for one class at a time.
+To obtain the predictions of all classes in a single forward pass, we propose to modify the last convolutional layer in the UNet backbone to predict noises for $K$ classes (i.e., $K \times 3$ dimensions) simultaneously.
+Thus, it only requires $T$ NFEs for a single image.
+We name this novel diffusion backbone as \textbf{multi-head diffusions}.
+More details are in \cref{sec:training_details}.

+\textbf{Accelerating likelihood maximization.} To further reduce the time complexity of likelihood maximization, for each iteration, instead of calculating the diffusion loss using all timesteps like \cref{equation:monte_carlo_t}, we only uniformly sample a single timestep to approximate the expectation of the diffusion loss.
+Surprisingly, this modification not only reduces the time complexity of likelihood maximization from $O(N \times T)$ to $O(N)$, but also greatly improves the robustness.
+This is because this likelihood maximization induces more randomness, thus it is more effective to smooth the local extrema.
+We provide more in-depth analysis in \cref{appendix:more_exp}.